tamalsaha/voyager-dns-cert/README.md

 # voyager-route53-cert

-This tutorial shows how to issue free SSL certificate from Let's Encrypt using DNS challenge for domains using Route53 DNS service.
+This tutorial shows how to issue free SSL certificate from Let's Encrypt via DNS challenge for domains using Route53 DNS service.

 This article has been tested with a kops managed Kubernetes cluster on AWS.